-For the baseline scenario design the power is higher than 0.9 for both random parameters for all case allocation schemes (Table 2, Columns 1 & 2).
-The power of the Wald test at the 5% significance level is close to the optimal value of 1 for all interviewer case allocation possibilities for both random parameters except for the test for σ_v^2 for the least sparse interviewer allocation (CASE 1) which yields a power of 0.91 (Table 2, Columns 1 & 2).
+For the baseline scenario design the power of the Wald test at the 5% significance level is equal to the optimal value of 1 for all interviewer case allocation possibilities for both random parameters except for the test for σ_v^2 for the least sparse interviewer allocation (Case 1) which yields a power of 0.91 (Table 2, Columns 1 & 2).

-Interviewer dispersion is the factor which shows the greatest impact on the power.
-For scenarios with one interviewer per area allocation scheme power is observed to decrease to 0 for certain scenarios, whereas the lowest power observed for two interviewers per area allocation schemes is 0.67.
+Interviewer dispersion is the factor which shows the greatest impact on power.
+For scenarios with one interviewer per area allocation scheme power is observed to decrease to 0 for certain scenarios (Table 2, Row 1), as expected given the exact collinearity between areas and interviews, whereas the lowest power observed for two interviewers per area allocation schemes is 0.67 (Table 2, Row 2).
 There is a threshold, which varies for different factor value combinations, beyond which further dispersion does not yield power gains.
-On the other hand, reduced interviewer overlap for a constant number of areas per interviewer does not improve the power.
-Here overlap refers to the extent that the group of interviewers working in neighbouring areas are the same, such that CASE 2A has greater overlap than CASE 2C.
+On the other hand, reduced interviewer overlap for a constant number of areas per interviewer does not improve the power (Table 3).
+Here overlap refers to the extent that the group of interviewers working in neighbouring areas are the same, such that Case 2A has greater overlap than Case 2C.
+(Complete results for Table 3 can be found in the online Appendix Table A1.)

-Table 2 shows that for scenarios with smaller N, but keeping constant all other factors, lower power is obtained for the allocation schemes with the least interviewer dispersion (number of areas an interviewer works in).
+Tables 2 and 3 show that for scenarios with smaller N, but keeping constant all other factors, lower power is obtained for the allocation schemes with the least interviewer dispersion (number of areas an interviewer works in).
 Therefore, sparser interviewer allocation schemes are required to obtain similar high levels of power for scenarios with a smaller N. The effect of sample size reduction on power is greater for $N^I = N^A$ scenarios (Table 2, Columns 1-6) compared with $N^I = 2N^A$ scenarios (Table 2, Columns 7-12).

-When only the overall probability (π =0.7, 0.8, 0.9) varies, with other factors kept constant at their baseline values, for CASE 1 scenarios higher overall probabilities result in lower power for the random parameters σ_v^2 and σ_u^2 .
-High overall probabilities seem to have a greater impact on the power of tests for random effects parameters which have a smaller number of higher-level units in the sample, i.e. the area random parameter σ_v^2 compared to the interviewer random parameter σ_u^2 .
+When only the overall probability varies, with other factors kept constant at their baseline values, for Case 1 scenarios more extreme overall probabilities result in lower power for the random parameters σ_v^2 and σ_u^2 (online Appendix Table A2).
+Extreme overall probabilities seem to have a greater impact on the power of tests for random effects parameters which have a smaller number of higher-level units in the sample, i.e. the area random parameter σ_v^2 compared to the interviewer random parameter σ_u^2 (online Appendix Table A2).